Bobbie Formula Review & Analysis

 Safety First: Never prepare powdered formula with anything but water.
 If you're interested in fortifying your breast milk with formula you must ask your doctor for guidance first, as this can be very dangerous for your baby.

 We tasted Bobbie ourselves and it was a great balance between sweet and savory while maintaining a relatively subtle taste profile that is unlikely to make babies turn their heads away.

 And that's exactly what we found - 100% acceptance of Bobbie on the first try in both babies!
 That's rare with our baby formula testing, and we were really happy!

-Not only did both infants readily accept Bobbie, they continued to consume their normal amounts of milk.
+Not only did both infants readily accept Bobbie, but they also continued to consume their normal amounts of milk.
 One of the babies was primarily breastfed, and the other was formula-fed with Similac.

 Neither baby developed any apparent gas or discomfort immediately after feeding, and both parents reported that they are seriously considering switching to Bobbie!